hihumikan/astro-pf/src/pages/about.md

 2020/04 - 2024/03 : Bachelor of Science in Computer Information Systems

-2024/04 - 2026/03 : Master of Science in Computer Information Systems (anticipated)
+2024/04 - 2026/03 : Master of Science in Computer Information Systems

 I have listed my other internship experiences and work history on LinkedIn.